-Where a derivative instrument can be qualified as a hedging instrument, it is valued and recorded in accordance with the hedge accounting rules (see Note 4.9.4 - Hedging transactions).
+Where a derivative instrument can be qualified as a hedging instrument, it is measured and recorded in accordance with the hedge accounting criteria of IAS 39 "Financial Instruments: Recognition and Measurement". (see Note 4.9.4 - Hedging transactions).

 4.9.4 Hedging transactions